-You may have noticed SSL warnings appearing on some Purdue websites after updating your web browser.
-This is because some browsers, such as Google Chrome and Mozilla Firefox, are being proactive about warning users and web developers of an upcoming change in SSL standards.
-The older SHA-1 algorithm used to sign SSL certificates is being retired as of January 1st, 2017 and replaced with the more secure SHA-2 algorithm.
-Browsers from other vendors, such as Apple Safari and Microsoft Internet Explorer, will start issuing these same warnings later this year or early next year.
+You may have noticed SSL warnings appearing on some Purdue websites in Google Chrome.
+This is because Google has decided to warn users and web developers of an upcoming change in SSL standards ahead of the time agreed upon by other browser vendors.
+The older SHA-1 algorithm used to sign SSL certificates is being retired as of January 1st, 2017 and replaced with the newer SHA-2 algorithm.
+Browsers from other vendors, such as Mozilla Firefox, Apple Safari, and Microsoft Internet Explorer, will start issuing these same warnings early next year.

 Some examples of warnings that you or visitors to your sites might see are: